-Five decomposing bodies, believed to be North Korean men, have been found in a boat off the coast of Japan.
+Five badly decomposed bodies, believed to be North Korean men, have been found in a wooden boat with Korean characters on its side off the coast of Japan, the BBC reported today.

 Local fishermen found the 13-meter boat washed up on the rocky shore of Sado island in the Sea of Japan, Kyodo News reported.